drhsqlite/fossil-mirror/www/css-tricks.md

 By and large, CSS's `!important` qualifier is not needed when customzing Fossil's CSS.
-On occasion, however, particular styles may be set directly on DOM elements when Fossil generates its HTML, and such cases require the user of `!important` to override them.
+On occasion, however, particular styles may be set directly on DOM elements when Fossil generates its HTML, and such cases require the use of `!important` to override them.

 <!-- ============================================================ -->